 DigiCert performs its CA operations from secure and geographically diverse commercial data centers.
-The data centers are equipped with logical and physical controls that make DigiCert's CA operations inaccessible to non-trusted personnel.
+The data centers are equipped with logical and physical controls that make DigiCert's CA operations inaccessible to non-trusted personnel as described in section 5.1.2.
 DigiCert operates under a security policy designed to detect, deter, and prevent unauthorized access to DigiCert's operations.